NetworkGradeLinux/mion-docs/docs/imagetypes.md

 ## Multiconfig

-mion utilizes multiconfig to provide system profiles for either guest or host (including non-container supporting images).
-We utilise this to enable end users to use one image for multiple use cases, for example, using mion-image-onlpv1 as both a QEMU image or an ONIE installer image.
+mion utilizes multiconfig to provide system profiles for guest and host (including non-container supporting images).
+This enables end users to use one image for multiple use cases, for example, using mion-image-onlpv1 as both a QEMU image or an ONIE installer image.

-The following self explanatory config files can be found in `build/conf/multiconfig`:
+The following self-explanatory config files can be found in `build/conf/multiconfig`:

 * **guest.conf**